qwertologe/myradio/README.md

   * Weather: Hourly weather forecast for today and tomorrow - powered by [forecast.io](http://forecast.io) - if you get an [apikey](https://developer.forecast.io)
   * System: The possibility to reboot/shutdown

+Backlight control works with some flaws - see [KNOWN ISSUES].

 ## SCREENSHOTS

 If you read this using `man`: Screenshots are not converted by `ronn`.
 Go to [GitHub](https://github.com/qwertologe/myradio) instead.